 Kids choose not to tell their parents or teachers about their bullying encounters for various reasons, e.g. ashamed of being picked on, fear of worse repercussions, etc. But they do not have to continue to suffer alone or in silence.
 So, what do you do when you find out or suspect that your child is a victim of cyberbullying?
 We share 3 key pieces of advice.

-It is important that parents learn to recognise the signs if your kids are being cyberbullied, and there is an immediate need to take actions to prevent additional harassment or harm.
+It is important that parents learn to recognise the signs if their kids are being cyberbullied.
+And if there is an immediate need to take actions to prevent additional harassment or harm.

 To begin with, what constitutes bullying or cyberbullying?
 Not liking someone or not wanting to be friends is not bullying, they may simply not like this person due to character or value differences.
 However, it is cyberbullying when one proactively circulates malicious, hurtful or false information about another person, divulges their personal information such as phone numbers, home addresses, private emails/photos, social media accounts, or even telling them to kill themselves, etc.